Configure WebSocket Support

 }

-Note: Web Socket traffic is not normal HTTP traffic, so ensure that your HTTP rules or conditions are accurate.
+**Note**: Web Socket traffic differs from standard HTTP traffic, so ensure that your HTTP rules or conditions are accurate.
 Only the initial protocol upgrade to enable Web Socket tunneling can be targeted by the HTTP rule conditions.
-An example of this would be:
+An example of this:

 {